theakhilsarkar/Web-Material/CSS Notes/CSS Lecture 12 – Flexbox Child Properties.md

 * **`flex-shrink`** → Space reduction control
 * **`order`** → Change visual order without changing HTML
 * **`align-self`** → Individual vertical alignment

----

-If you want, I can make **Lecture 10–12 combined** into a **single Flexbox Masterclass document** so your students can see **Parent + Child properties in one place** with diagrams.
-That would make it easier for them to understand Flexbox completely.